a-guillot/SDN/README.md

 ### Changing the switch model

+Different switch models can support different OpenFlow versions and different features.

+In order to change the switch version, the following command is required:

+`sudo mm --switch=<switch>`, where `<switch>` can equal several values such as `ovs` (Open VSwitch, which is the default value on my Mininet VM).

 ### Changing the controller model

+Controller models can also be changed.

+Setting to controller to Ryu (which is going to be used in the following examples) can be done with the following command:

+`sudo mn --controller=ryu`

 ### Using Wireshark

+Wireshark can directly be used inside Mininet to capture and analyze packets using `sudo Wireshark &`.

+However, it can't be done in the virtual machine window: it is necessary to setup an SSH access with X forwarding enabled.
+The steps required to do so are detailed [here](https://github.com/mininet/openflow-tutorial/wiki/Set-up-Virtual-Machine#access-vm-via-ssh).

 ### Running commands on specific equipments

+Entering a command like `<equipment id> <command>` allows one to run `<command>` on `<equipment id>`.
+For example, `h1 ifconfig` will display h1's interfaces.

 ### Running Tests

+Mininet contains specific tests that can be performed on topologies.

+It is possible to perform these tests in CLI mode, or in python.

+An example of the CLI mode test would be `sudo mn --topo=linear,5 --test=pingall`, where `pingall` will test if hosts can communicate.

+[topology.py](topology.py) contains this very same test written in a pythonic way, with the `pingAll()` method.

 ## Applications